cmoa/wp-museum-calendar/README.md

 ## Adapters

-Currently WP Museum Calendar works with the All-in-One Event Calendar by Time.ly. with plans to support other calendar plugins in the future.
+Currently WP Museum Calendar works with the All-in-One Event Calendar by Time.ly with plans to support other calendar plugins in the future.

 ## Installation